charmbracelet/soft-serve/README.md

 ssh -p 23231 localhost user help
 ```

 Once a user has access, they get `read-only` access to public repositories.
-And
-can create new repositories on the server.
+They can also create new repositories on the server.

 Non-admin users can manage their keys using the `pubkey` command: